gwastro/pycbc/docs/tmpltbank.rst

 We have found that in many cases it makes sense to combine the techniques of sbank with the geometric lattic algorithm to produce a template bank.
 This technique was used in Advanced LIGO's first observing run to produce what was called the "uberbank".
-The reference for this is the following:
+The references for this are the following:

+* Abbott et al., Phys.Rev.
+D93 (2016) 122003
 * Capano et al., Phys.Rev.
 D93 (2016) 124007

 The uberbank construction process is now written up in a single workflow,